-The basics of psoriasis treatment from a dermatologist in the Flower Mound, TX area
+The basics of psoriasis treatment from a Flower Mound dermatologist

 Psoriasis is an autoimmune disorder that can affect patients in very different ways.
 As a result, treatment can be vastly different for individuals who are trying to manage the condition.
 One of the mainstays of psoriasis treatment is learning to effectively control triggers and manage symptoms.
 Often, the most important step to developing a treatment plan is a thorough discovery about your particular experience dealing with psoriasis.